- How do I apply for the Wilderness Trekking School?

 To graduate from the Wilderness Trekking School, students must attend all lectures, post-lecture group meetings, and participate in all required field days.

 - You may receive credit for up to two missed evening lectures by reviewing the lecture video, either on DVD, available for check out from the CMC office, or via streaming video through YouTube.
 Students must have a Google or YouTube account (easy and free to create at https://www.youtube.com), and send an email request to [email protected] which includes the email address associated with their YouTube account.
+If you miss more than two lectures, you will need to retake the course.

 - You may get credit for missed field days by attending a different group’s field day (if space is available) or a make-up field day.
 Make-up field days will be held during the current session, subject to instructor availability.
 Up to two missed field days may also be taken during the next two WTS sessions without charge.
 If you miss more than two field days without making them up in the current session, you will need to retake the course.
 Note – Students will have much more fun and more learning continuity if they are able to do all field days with their assigned group.